stefano-lombardi/stefano-lombardi.github.io/_pages/publications.md

 ### Mortality inequality in the US and across Europe

-led by Hannes Schwandt and Janet Curie (I am co-PI for Finland with Kristiina Huttunen)
+led by Hannes Schwandt and Janet Currie (I am co-PI for Finland with Kristiina Huttunen)

 ### The economic consequences of tax inheritance: evidence from a Norwegian reform